jonbutt1/StarshipFontana/README.md

 Earth’s hero?
 Puzzle your way though the universe in the company of Commander Fontana in **Starship Fontana**.

+## Pulled From ##
+Initial commit pulled from [Aiden Delaney] (https://github.com/AidanDelaney/StarshipFontana.git)

+In case of this finding its way into the deep dark depths of the WWW, my latest commit can be found here [Jon Butt] (https://github.com/jonbutt1/StarshipFontana.git)

 ## Installation ##
 You will have to have the SDL development libraries installed on your system.
 The easiest way to compile is to use a command-line